jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 ![Empty xkcd extension panel](xkcd_tutorial_empty.png)

-If your widget is not behaving, compare your code with https://github.com/parente/jupyterlab_xkcd/blob/964f63d8017709ad08a3cb96161a0371f860dc45/src/index.ts.
+If your widget is not behaving, compare your code with the reference project state at the [01-show-a-panel tag](https://github.com/parente/jupyterlab_xkcd/tree/01-show-a-panel).
 Once you've got everything working properly, git commit your changes and carry on.

 ```bash
 git add .